|

 - A similar fate had befallen a number of short OAV series, especially during the 80s and 90s: The material produced was intended to be a pilot for a longer work, but the series was canned before it ever got off the ground.
 While not all of them necessarily had trailers produced advertising the dead-in-the-water series, see also the "in the next episode" bit advertising "Knight of Lemon" at the end of "Knights of Ramune" (which is promptly followed by a note that the series had been cancelled).

-- The second episode of Itsudatte My Santa has a trailer for the third episode, featuring Mai, MaiMai and Shirley living with Santa, a cooking competition between Mai and Shirley, and a sleigh and reindeer which turn into a Humongous Mecha to battle a presumably possessed Miss Noel.
+- The second episode of Itsudatte My Santa! has a trailer for the third episode, featuring Mai, MaiMai and Shirley living with Santa, a cooking competition between Mai and Shirley, and a sleigh and reindeer which turn into a Humongous Mecha to battle a presumably possessed Miss Noel.
 The trailer is revealed to be fake at the end.

 - Magical Girl Pretty Sammy The Motion Picture: The God Boys VS. Magical Girls

-was included as one of the extras on the final Magical Project S laserdisc and DVD.
+was included as one of the extras on the final Magical Project S LaserDisc and DVD.
 It had many fans believing that a movie was forthcoming, and resulted in a petition (unsuccessful) to get the movie made.
 What in anime doesn't it parody?
 "Oshioki desuu, haaaii!"

-- Mai-Otome had a fake trailer on the DVDs for the Mai-HiME movie.
+on the DVDs for the My-HiME movie.
 Many people on AnimeSuki and Wikipedia don't realize that it's a joke and keep asking when the movie will be released despite the release date being listed as 20006 [sic].

 - The seventh DVD special

-(NSFW) of Rumbling Hearts was a trailer of series' Remake IN SPACE WITH GUNDAMS!
+(NSFW) of Rumbling Hearts was a trailer of series' Remake IN SPACE!
+WITH GUNDAMS!

 - Similarly, the fifth DVD special